 Coleridge-Taylor was born in 1875 in Holborn, London, to Alice Hare Martin, an English woman, and Dr Daniel Peter Hughes Taylor, a Sierra Leonean Creole.
 They were not married.
 He was named Samuel Coleridge Taylor.
 His surname was Taylor, and his middle name of Coleridge was after the poet Samuel Taylor Coleridge.
 His family called him Coleridge Taylor.

 Brocks Fireworks, formally known as Brocks Explosives Ltd, was a well-known manufacturer of fireworks, founded in London and subsequently based in Hemel Hempstead, Dumfriesshire and Norfolk.
 The company was taken-over by its rival Standard Fireworks in 1988.

 Brocks was founded in the early 18th century in Islington by John Brock and it is thought to have been the oldest British firework manufacturer.

-After a very close struggle on Friday of last week, the ladies championship of England, which Mrs. Sterry relinquished after winning it last year for the fifth time, was captured by Miss Boothby.
+Lawn Tennis Championship - Won By A Norwood Lady.
+After a very close struggle on Friday of last week, the ladies championship of England which Mrs. Sterry relinquished after winning it last year for the fifth time, was captured by Miss Boothby.
 Her opponent was Miss Morton, runner up in 1908 to Mrs Sterry, who had beaten Miss Boothby in the previous round.
 The championship carries with it several valuable gifts.
-Miss D. Boothby resides at “Holmwood,” 260, South Norwood-hill.
+Miss D. Boothby resides at “Holmwood,” 260, South Norwood-Hill.
+Norwood News, July 1909.